ehammes/reading-notes/Code201/class-05.md

 NOTE: The post has a TL;DR you might find handy.
 See [here](https://blog.imagekit.io/jpeg-vs-png-vs-gif-which-image-format-to-use-and-when-c8913ae3e01d).

-**JPEG** format: images that contain a natural scene or photograph where variation in color and intensity is smooth.
+- **JPEG** format: images that contain a natural scene or photograph where variation in color and intensity is smooth.
-**PNG** format: images that need transparency or images with text & objects with sharp contrast edges like logos.
+- **PNG** format: images that need transparency or images with text & objects with sharp contrast edges like logos.
-**GIF** format: contains animation
+- **GIF** format: containsg animation